 - 9.1 Subject to any direction issued by Scottish Ministers, the Board shall appoint such committees (and sub-committees) as it thinks fit.
-NHS Scotland Board Development website will identify the committees which the Board must establish. - 9.2 As of April 2022, the NSS Board has appointed the following Committees:

-9.2.1 NSS Audit & Risk Committee9.2.2 NSS Finance, Procurement & Performance Committee9.2.3 NSS Clinical Governance & Quality Improvement Committee9.2.4 NSS Remuneration & Succession Planning Committee

-9.2.5 NSS Staff Governance Committee

-- 9.2 The Board shall appoint the chairs of all committees.
+The Blueprint for Good Governance, Second Edition identifies the committees which the Board must establish. - 9.2 As of 1 April 2024, the NSS Board has appointed the following Standing Committees: - 9.2.1 NSS Audit & Risk Committee - 9.2.2 NSS Finance, Procurement & Performance Committee - 9.2.3 NSS Clinical Governance Committee - 9.2.5 NSS Staff Governance Committee - 9.2.6 NSS Remuneration Committee - 9.3 The Board shall appoint the chairs of all committees and sub-committees established through these Standing Orders.
 The Board shall approve the terms of reference and membership of the committees.
-The Board shall review these as and when required and shall review the terms within 2 years of their approval if there has not been a review. - 9.3 The Board shall appoint committee members to fill any vacancy in the membership as and when required.
-If a committee is required by regulation to be constituted with a particular membership, then the regulation must be followed. - 9.4 Provided there is no Scottish Government instruction to the contrary, any nonexecutive Board member may replace a committee member who is also a non-executive Board member, if such a replacement is necessary to achieve the quorum of the committee. - 9.5 The Board's Standing Orders relating to the calling and notice of Board meetings, conduct of meetings, and conduct of Board members shall also be applied to committee meetings.
-The general expectation is that committee meetings shall not be held in public, and the associated committee papers shall not be placed on the Board's website, unless the Board specifically elects otherwise. - 9.6 Generally, Board members who are not members of a committee may attend a committee meeting and have access to the meeting papers.
+The Board shall review these as and when required and shall review the terms within 2 years of their approval if there has not been a review. - 9.4 The Board shall appoint committee and sub-committee members to fill any vacancy in the membership as and when required.
+If a committee is required by regulation to be constituted with a particular membership, then the regulation must be followed. - 9.5 Provided there is no Scottish Government instruction to the contrary, any non-executive Board member may replace a committee member who is also a non-executive Board member, if such a replacement is necessary to achieve the quorum of the committee. - 9.6 The Board's Standing Orders relating to the calling and notice of Board meetings, conduct of meetings, and conduct of Board members shall also be applied to committee and sub-committee meetings.
+The general expectation is that committee and sub-committee meetings shall not be held in public, and the associated committee papers shall not be placed on the Board's website, unless the Board specifically elects otherwise.

+- 9.7 Generally, Board members who are not members of a committee may attend a committee meeting and have access to the meeting papers.
 However, if the committee elects to consider certain items as restricted business (in private), then the meeting papers for those items will normally only be provided to members of that committee.
-The person presiding the committee meeting may agree to share the (private) meeting papers for restricted business papers with others. - 9.7 The Board shall approve a calendar of meeting dates for its committees.
-The committee chair may call a meeting any time and shall call a meeting when requested to do so by the Board. - 9.8 The Board may authorise committees to co-opt members for a period up to one year, subject to the approval of both the Board and the Accountable Officer.
+The person presiding the committee meeting may agree to share the (private) meeting papers for restricted business papers with others. - 9.8 The Board shall approve a calendar of meeting dates for its committees and sub-committees.
+The committee and sub-committee chair may call a meeting any time and shall call a meeting when requested to do so by the Board. - 9.9 The Board may authorise committees to co-opt members for a period up to one year, subject to the approval of both the Board and the Accountable Officer.
 A committee may decide this is necessary to enhance the knowledge, skills, and experience within its membership to address a particular element of the committee's business.
 A co-opted member is one who is not a member of National Services Scotland NHS Board and is not to be counted when determining the committee's quorum.